thuml/Large-Time-Series-Model/README.md

 </p>

-## Quickstart
+## Quick Start

-We provide out-of-the-box models to make predictions without training.
-See our [HuggingFace](https://huggingface.co/collections/thuml/time-series-foundation-models-67c80ace73299239b651d954) for more information.
+We provide out-of-the-box models for zero-shot forecasting (no training and no GPU needed).

 > Example of Timer (Zero-Shot Forecasting)